 Nevertheless, all matters of theoretical legitimacy aside, my adoption of Ruskin's strategy for studying society is still, as it was then, a strange pairing.
 For, despite his many works on economic, political, religious, or other social themes, he remains all but unknown in the social sciences.
-Indeed, if his name is recognized by many more sociologists than the eight at Hobart and William Smith who, along with myself, admit to being of the stripe, I'd be more than a little surprised.
-Nor, save for a few Victorian specialists, does the name "Ruskin" get much recognition anywhere in academe.
-In short, my learned colleagues know him not.
-Occasionally someone recollects that he was "mentioned" somewhere along their scholarly way, but almost no one recalls who he was or why, once, he was deemed so worthy of interest.
-The "blank stares" problem only gets worse out of a university setting.
-Thus, it should come as no surprise when I reiterate that, over the last three decades, I have been asked, many more times than I can count, "Who is this Ruskin fellow?" and "Why are you so interested in him?"
-Completely legitimate queries: queries I do my best to answer in sentences to come.
-Of course, when this exercise is ended, the (by then most patient!) reader will have to decide if I have provided evidence sufficient to certify a professor of sociology gone mad, or bad (or both!), or whether there just may be a modicum of socially redeeming value to the life of what I still like to call my mind in my abiding admiration of John Ruskin.
+Indeed, if his name is recognized by many more sociologists than the eight at Hobart and William Smith who, along with myself, admit to being of that stripe, I'd be more than a little surprised.
+Nor, save for Victorian specialists, does the name "Ruskin" get much recognition anywhere in academe.
+My learned colleagues both here at HWS and elsewhere know him not.
+A few recollect vaguely that he was "mentioned" somewhere along their scholarly way, but almost none recall who he was or why, once, he was deemed so worthy of interest.
+This "blank stares" problem only gets worse out of a university setting.
+Thus, it should come as no surprise when I report that, over the last quarter century, I have been asked, more times than I can count: "Who is this Ruskin fellow?" and "Why are you so interested in him?"
+Completely legitimate queries, queries I do my best to answer in what follows.
+Of course, when that exercise is ended, the (by then, patient!) reader will have to decide whether I have provided evidence sufficient to certify a professor of sociology gone mad, or bad (or both), or whether there just may be a modicum of socially redeeming value to the life of what I still like to call my mind in my abiding admiration of John Ruskin.